Purchasing Methods and Guidelines

-Submit copies of the bidder's quote response, completed Bid Quote Request Form and Bid Quote Tab Sheet by attaching to the internal notes and attachments of the RazorBuy requisition.
+Submit copies of the bidder's quote response, completed Bid Quote Request Form and Bid Quote Tab Sheet by attaching to the requisition.
 Attachments will be reviewed prior to issuance of a Purchase Order.

-Departments are given the delegation to solicit bids in this price range, but Procurement staff is available to assist in processing these bids if departments do not have the time or qualified staff.
+Departments are given the delegation to solicit bids in this price range, but Procurement staff is available to provide guidance.

 Commodity purchase or services not covered by a state or institutional contract which totals more than $75,000, leases which exceed $75,000 within the duration of the contract, and leases with the option to purchase when the value of said commodity is more than $75,000 require formal competitive sealed bidding by the Procurement Office.